gordicaleksa/stable_diffusion_playground/README.md

 ## Stable Diffusion Playground | 💻 + 🎨 = ❤️

-The main benefit of using this code: reproducibility!
-You'll know exactly how you created all of your images!
+Welcome to stable diffusion playground!
+Use this repo to generate cool images!

-Instructions and much more coming soon!
+Also - you get reproducibility for free!
+You'll know exactly how you created all of your images.

-Until then here are some images generated using the prompt:<br/>
+The metadata and latent information is stored inside of the image and into a npy file respectively.

-"a painting of an ai robot having an epiphany moment"
+Here are some images I generated using the prompt: `a painting of an ai robot having an epiphany moment`:

 <p align="center">
 <img src="imgs/frame26.jpg" width="400px">
 <img src="imgs/frame84.jpg" width="400px">